-- How do we get around this problem?

-- Dynamically track the atmospheric excursions at the subwavelength level

-- Phase is then a useful quantity.

-- Measure something useful that is independent of the fluctuations.

-- Relative phase.

-- Closure phase.
+- How do we get around the problem of "altered" phases? - Dynamically track the atmospheric excursions at the subwavelength level - Phase is then a useful quantity. - Measure something useful that is independent of the fluctuations. - Relative phase. - Closure phase.

-Fringe tracking basics
+Dynamic fringe tracking basics

-- We can identify several possible fringe-tracking systems: - Those that ensure we are close to the coherence envelope. - Those that ensure we remain within the coherence envelope. - Those that lock onto the white-light fringe. - The first two of these still need to be combined with measurements of observables that preserve useful phase information. - Only the last of these allows for direct Fourier inversion of the measured visibility function. - As an aside, the second of these is generally referred to as "envelope" tracking or coherencing, while the third is often called "phase" tracking.
+- We can identify several possible fringe-tracking systems: - Those that ensure we are close to the coherence envelope. - Those that ensure we remain within the coherence envelope. - Those that lock onto the white-light fringe. - The first two of these still need to be combined with short exposure times for any data taking. - Only the last of these allows for direct Fourier inversion of the measured visibility function. - As an aside, the second of these is generally referred to as "envelope" tracking or coherencing, while the third is often called "phase" tracking.